 1) Adolescent acne: Also referred to as teen acne depending on your source of information.

-2) Persistent, Recurring or Late Acne Onset: These are used as references to whether adolescence acne is persistent into adulthood or whether acne remits in adolescence and then re-occurs in adulthood or whether acne occurs for the first time (late onset) in adulthood.
+2) Persistent, Recurring or Late Acne Onset: These are used as references to whether adolescent acne is persistent into adulthood or whether acne remits in adolescence and then re-occurs in adulthood or whether acne occurs for the first time (late onset) in adulthood.

 WHAT COMMONLY OCCURS DURING ACNE FORMATION